 Southwest Rapid Rewards® Premier Credit Card: Best for A-list status

-For this card, you’ll pay a slightly higher annual fee at $99, but it doesn’t have a foreign transaction fee.
+For this card, you’ll pay a slightly higher annual fee of $99, but it doesn’t charge foreign transaction fees.

 Southwest Rapid Rewards® Priority Credit Card: Best for in-flight benefits

-Though this card has a slightly higher annual fee at $149, it comes with some valuable perks: a $75 yearly travel credit, no foreign transaction fees, 20 percent back on in-flight drinks and Wi-Fi and complimentary upgrades four times per year.
+Though this card has a slightly higher annual fee of $149, it comes with some valuable perks: A $75 Southwest travel credit each year, no foreign transaction fees, 25 percent back on in-flight drinks and Wi-Fi and complimentary upgrades four times per year (when available).

 Chase Sapphire Preferred: Best for earning double points